speech-to-text-api

 • Speaker diarization.

-• New customers get up to $300 in free credits to try Speech-to-Text and other Google Cloud products.
+• New users receive up to $300 in free credits to explore ASR technology and other Google Cloud services

 Cons: